OPT Clinical Laboratory Technologist Jobs

 Frame H-1B sponsorship as a future conversation, not an immediate ask

-Bringing up H-1B in a first interview can stall offers.
+Bringing up H-1B visa in a first interview can stall offers.
 Focus the initial conversation on your clinical skills and OPT authorization.
 Raise long-term sponsorship once you have an offer and they are clearly interested in retaining you.

 Can I work as a Clinical Laboratory Technologist on OPT?